A Complete Thailand 2 Week Itinerary

 Day 9 – Koh Phi Phi Part II & Travel to Krabi/Phuket

 After a day of exploring the areas around Phi Phi you can choose from a bunch of different options on your second day here.
 Phi Phi is not that large of an island and there are some beautiful secluded beaches that you can hike to in order to get away from the crowds.
-Check out this great list of Koh Phi Phi beaches that you can explore around the island.
 All shouldn’t be difficult to get to and it will be a fun experience hiking throughout the island.
-You can also make your way up to the Koh Phi Phi Viewpoint, which overlooks the entire island.
+Feel free to also check out some top things to do on Koh Phi Phi for some more options, including heading up to the Koh Phi Phi Viewpoint, which overlooks the entire island.

 Another option if you want to be a bit more adventurous is deep water soloing.
 If you are not familiar with the term, imagine rock climbing without ropes and if you slip you just fall right into the water.
 Sure it could be a bit dangerous but it is definitely a one of a kind experience.
 You just jump off your longtail boat, start climbing the rock from the water and once you have gone up high enough, you just turn around and jump in.